Cutoff for random walk on random graphs with a community structure: Back to simple random walk

 \begin{lemma} Let $X$ and $\widetilde{X}$ be two independent lazy simple random walks on $T$ started from the root.
 Let $\mathfrak{h}$ and $\nu$ be constants from Proposition \ref{prop:LERWLimit} and Lemma~\ref{lemma:Speed}, respectively.
 We have that almost surely

 \end{lemma} We prove this lemma in Appendix~\ref{AppendixEntropy}.

 \begin{proof}[Proof of Proposition~\ref{prop:nbrwmixesfaster}] From the proof of Theorem~\ref{thrm:Cutoff} and Remark~\ref{rmk:lazytwotimessimple} we know that the mixing time of the simple random walk on the two community model is up to smaller order terms equal to $\frac{\log n}{2 \nu \mathfrak{h}},$ where~$\mathfrak{h}$ and~$\nu$ are the constants from Proposition \ref{prop:LERWLimit} and Lemma~\ref{lemma:Speed}, respectively.
-As it is easy to check that the entropy of the simple random walk is twice the one for the lazy walk, using Lemma~\ref{lemma:EntropyInTermsOfWalk} we have that almost surely where $X$ and $\widetilde{X}$ are two independent simple random walks on T. Therefore, in order to prove the statement, it is enough to compare the entropy of the simple random walk on $T$ with which we can easily check that it is equal to the entropy of the non-backtracking random walk on~$T$, denoted by $\mathfrak{h}_Y$.
+As it is easy to check that the entropy of the simple random walk is twice the one of the lazy walk, using Lemma~\ref{lemma:EntropyInTermsOfWalk} we have that almost surely where $X$ and $\widetilde{X}$ are two independent simple random walks on T. Therefore, in order to prove the statement, it is enough to compare the entropy of the simple random walk on $T$ with which is easily seen to be equal to the entropy of the non-backtracking random walk on~$T$, denoted by $\mathfrak{h}_Y$.
 We present the calculations comparing $\mathfrak{h}_X$ and $\mathfrak{h}_Y$ in Appendix~\ref{appendixNBRW}. \end{proof}